sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 While both ways of creating arrays in JavaScript achieve the same result, using array literals is generally considered to be more concise and easier to read.
 However, array objects offer additional methods and properties that can be used to manipulate and access elements in the array.

-### 180. What is the significance of index in Array ?
+### Question 180.
+What is the significance of index in Array ?

 In JavaScript, an index is used to access and retrieve a specific element in an array.
 Each element in an array has a unique index number that starts from 0 for the first element, 1 for the second element, and so on.
 The index allows for easy and efficient retrieval and manipulation of data stored in arrays.
 It is a fundamental concept in working with arrays in JavaScript.

-### 181. Does sort function work for all types of elements ?
+### Question 181.
+Does sort function work for all types of elements ?

 The `sort()` function in JavaScript works for arrays of all types of elements, but the order in which it sorts them may not always be what you expect.
 For example, when sorting an array of strings, it will sort them alphabetically by default.
 When sorting an array of numbers, it will sort them in ascending order by default.
 You can also provide a custom sorting function as an argument to `sort()` if the default behavior doesn't meet your needs.

-### 182. When to pass a sorting function sort function ?
+### Question 182.
+When to pass a sorting function sort function ?

 You should pass a sorting function to the sort() method in JavaScript when you want to customize the way an array is sorted.
 By default, the sort() method sorts elements alphabetically or numerically, but you can provide your own comparison function to define a custom sort order based on your specific needs.

-### 183. Difference between push and unshift, pop and shift ?
+### Question 183.
+Difference between push and unshift, pop and shift ?

 In JavaScript, push() and unshift() are methods used to add elements to an array, while pop() and shift() are methods used to remove elements from an array: